MartinHoffnagle/martinhoffnagle.github.io/index.md

 02/2021 - 04/2021

-> Wrote firmware to implement autonomous steering, braking, and acceleration %to race a kit car
+> Wrote firmware to implement autonomous steering, braking, and acceleration to race a kit car
 >
 > Used timers, PWM, and ADC to interface with the car motors and line scan camera